12 Useful Tips For Driving in Death Valley National Park

 Do you need all wheel drive to drive in Death Valley National Park?

 No. Even though Death Valley National Park has a high number of unpaved and gravel roads, there are plenty of road and experiences for regular passenger cars.
-The National Park Service’s map has a road legend to help you figure out which road to avoid.
+The National Park Service’s map has a road legend to help you know which roads to avoid.

 See you on the road!